 • Juice of one lime, 1 tablespoon

-• ½ tablespoon tamari/liquid aminos or capers
+• ½ tablespoon tamari sauce, liquid aminos or capers

 • 2 teaspoons paprika

-• 1 ½ cups unsweetened almond milk or preferred nut milk
+• 1 ½ cups unsweetened almond milk, or preferred nut milk

 Instructions